sokdr/PyJap-quiz/README.md

 # PyJap-quiz
 A python script to learn Japanese Hiragana/Katakana

-For now only Hiragana are playable.
+For now you can test only Hiragana.